gbaldessari/Project-KOI/README.md

-# Project KOI
+# Project-KOI
- A bullet hell indie game
+ An indie game of the bullet hell genre made by Giacomo Baldessari